-This year Science-A-Thon will take place October 14-18.
+The date of Science-A-Thon 2020 will be announced soon!
 Science-A-Thon is five days long to allow flexibility for participants and broader community engagement.
 You are welcome to share a few photos a day, lots of photos in a single day, or engage in whatever way fits your goals and schedule.
 Each day of the week will have an optional focus based on fields in and around science.
 Have an idea of a theme you'd like to see?
 Email email@example.com to share your thoughts with us!

 I want to participate, but I'm not able to during the week of Science-A-Thon...
 Can I still participate?

 Yes!
 You can take pictures from another day before the start of Science-A-Thon and share with #scienceathon and #dayofscience through social media!
 This will help us boost awareness of #scienceathon leading up to the event — even people who will be online during the week of Science-A-Thon are welcome and encouraged to join in early!

 Science-A-Thon takes place in October to better connect to students and teachers in a way that will increase the relevance of Science-A-Thon.
 The move now corresponds with Earth Science Week, which fits our role as a fundraiser and promoter of women in STEM.